Optimizing The Cut And Count Method In Phenomenological Studies: Introduction

-This paper is organized as follows: we begin by briefly explaining the particular BSM scenario that we will use as an example for illustrating the methodology in Section \ref{model}.
-Section \ref{algorithm} details the development of the algorithm - this forms the crux of the paper wherein we present and explain a flowchart representing the execution of the various steps involved in the method.
-Finally, the benefits of adopting such a method - and its shortcomings - are discussed in Section \ref{conclusions}.
+This paper is organized as follows: we begin by briefly explaining the BSM model that we will use as an example for illustrating the methodology in \autoref{sec:sec2} and outline the data domain that we are going to use to implement the algorithm.
+In \autoref{sec:sec4}, we detail the development of the algorithm - this forms the crux of the paper wherein we present and explain a flowchart representing the execution of the various steps involved in the method.
+Then we continue with DT and BDT Analysis to demonstrate the comparison of our algorithm with DT and BDT and to examine how observables are associated in \autoref{sec:comparision}.
+Finally, the benefits of adopting such a method - and its shortcomings - are discussed in \autoref{sec:Conclusion}.